embedded-sergey/FishResp-GUI/README.md

 # FishResp-GUI
-Graphical User Interface for the R package 'FishResp' written in Java [FishResp project]
+Graphical implementation of the R package 'FishResp' written in Java [FishResp project]